emranxec/KeepLearning/README.md

 }
 ```

 ####  Property-based Autowiring
-> The person object will be injected into the property person at run time using @Autowired annotation
+> The Red object will be injected into the property Color at run time using @Autowired annotation
 ```java
 @Component
 public class someClass {